PowerPC 7xx: Espresso

 The CPU in Wii U is believed to be an evolution of the Broadway architecture.
 The largely unconfirmed characteristics are a triple core CPU which runs at 1.24 GHz and a 45 nm process.

 Future

 IBM has ceased to publish a roadmap to the 750 family, in favor of marketing themselves as a custom processor vendor.
 Given IBM's resources, the 750 core will be produced with new features as long as there is a willing buyer.
 In particular, IBM has no public plans to produce an ordinary 750-based microprocessor in a process smaller than 90 nm, effectively phasing it out as a commodity chip competitive in such markets as networking equipment.
-However IBM did make the Espresso processor for Nintendo, which is a 750 based design with improvements such as multiprocessor support (the part is a triple core), new 45 nm fabrication process and eDRAM instead of regular L2 cache; it's unknown if further changes were made to the design.
+However, IBM did make the Espresso processor for Nintendo, which is a 750-based design with improvements such as multiprocessor support (the part is a triple core), new 45 nm fabrication process and eDRAM instead of regular L2 cache; it is unknown if further changes were made to the design.